tlent/felix-and-pearl-bots/README.md

   Provides Daylight Saving Time-aware scheduling, ensuring messages are dispatched precisely when intended.

-- **AWS Parameter Store:**
+- **AWS Secrets Manager:**
-  Handles secure storage of environment variables and secrets.
+  Handles secure storage of environment variables and secrets, with automatic rotation and access control.

 - **Amazon CloudWatch:**
   Offers real-time monitoring and logging, vital for observability and